Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 ```

 - 1st argument: A boolean, if true the feature will be placed at the exact center of the volcano and disregard the `distance`{:.v} parameter
-- 2nd argument: A number, {% in_range 0,1 %}, sets the distance from the center of the volcano the feature needs to generate
+- 2nd argument: A number, {% in_unit %}, sets the distance from the center of the volcano the feature needs to generate

 ### In Square